Wilfrick/Hanab-Convention/Structured_Reference.md

 Sometimes, multiple players might have the same playable card in position 1.
 In this case, the last player with that playable card should be the one to play it:
 1. The stacks are R1 Y3 G1 B1 P2
-2. Alice has B1 G4 P5 P1, all unclued
+2. Alice has B2 G4 P5 P1, all unclued
-3. Bob has P4 G1 Y5 R2, with the Y5 clued as a 5 (5 save), and the R2 clued as a 2
+3. Bob has B2 G1 R2 Y5, with the Y5 clued as a 5 (5 save)
+4. Charlie has G4 B5 B3 Y4, all unclued
+5. Eve clues Charlie 3, touching card 3.
+6. On Alice's turn, she sees that someone else (Bob) could be the one to fill in, so she doesn't play.
+7. Bob might be a bit confused because he expected Alice to play her blue 2, but she didn't.
+Bob concludes that she didn't play because she could see someone else with the blue 2, so he has it.
+Bob plays his front card.

+(This probably needs some more examples)